 - Shiitake and button mushrooms- as long as they are dried in the sun, and not artificial light

 - Cod liver oil (for those that will not touch the suggestions above!)

 - Eggs- One egg has about 10% DV of Vitamin D

 Getting D from the Sun (like we are supposed to!)

 We have been scared off of the sun because it “causes cancer” and then told to take isolated D supplementation to make up for this fear.
 HELLO?!
 Where is the logic in that?
 How have humans (and animals) been getting vitamin D since the beginning of time if not the cancer-causing sun?
 Safe sun exposure is the absolute IDEAL way to get sun.
 If you are prone to burning easily, that is a HUGE sign that you have internal inflammation and a fatty acid deficiency.we are ALL DIFFERENT.
-We will all have different triggers to illness and different levels of… Click To Tweet
+We will all have different triggers to illness and different levels of deficiencies and we need different approaches to healing.
+Click To Tweet

 Ultraviolet B rays from the sun converts 7-dehydrocholesterol to previtamin D3, and then it becomes vitamin D3.
 The amount of D3 created depends on length of exposure, skin color (lighter skin tones need less time in the sun, darker ones need more), season, smog, and place where you live.
 It is possible to still get decent sun exposure in the far north in the Spring, summer and fall, which would only leave a few months to not be exposed.
 Sunscreens of an SPF of 8 or more will block the ability to create Vitamin D.